TulipaEnergy/TulipaEnergyModel.jl/docs/src/formulation.md

 # [Mathematical Formulation](@id formulation)

-This section shows the mathematical formulation of _TulipaEnergyModel.jl_, assuming that the temporal definition of timesteps is the same for all the elements in the model.\
+This section shows the mathematical formulation of _TulipaEnergyModel.jl_, assuming that the temporal definition of timesteps is the same for all the elements in the model (e.g., hourly).
 The [concepts section](@ref concepts) shows how the model handles the [`flexible temporal resolution`](@ref flex-time-res) of assets and flows in the model.

 ## [Sets](@id math-sets)